Information on buying land, house or a business on Koh Chang.

 You’ll notice lawyers aren’t mentioned anywhere.
 The main reason for that is my trust in my partner ‘Mam’.
 If you don’t have a Thai significant other whom understands Thai property law and you can trust implicitly, then you’re going to need a good lawyer.

 Once we’d got Baan Rim Nam any subsequent purchases didn’t take a long time to decide on.
-That’s because once you know an area well and what’s value for money, then it’s pretty easy to assess if something that is in your budget is worth buying.
+That’s because once you know an area well and what’s value for money, then it’s pretty easy to assess if something that is in your budget is worth buying or not.

 If we came to Koh Chang now with 1 Million Baht to our name, we wouldn’t be able to afford to buy anything.